sjproctor/react-challenges/react-intro-challenge/README.md

 ## Challenge

-The goal of the following challenge is to for you to practice nesting components and getting familiar with class based component syntax.
+The goal of the following challenge is for you to practice nesting components and getting familiar with class based component syntax.

 Here are your stories: